linebender/vello/image_filters/README.md

 # Vello Image Filters

 In 2d Rendering, you often need to process images in ways which aren't just drawing of paths.
-For example, by blurring a background, zooming in, or inverting colours.
+For example, by blurring a background, zooming in, or inverting colors.
 This folder provides implementations of several different image filters, using different backends.

 These backends are: